Making Exercise Healthy Medicine

 Freely Ye Have Received; Freely Give.
 Matthew 10:8

-This information is provided as a free service just to help you feel better.
+This information is provided free just to help you feel better.

 If it fixes your pain, send it to a friend (the article, not the pain).